ruchichandrawal/Project_4/README.md

 ## Individual Contribution
 **Emily Curlin**

+3 AI models were created to determine which factors most strongly predict 1.
+If an employee will seek mental health treatment and an additional 3 models to determine which factors most strongly predict 2.
+If an employee will report that their mental health interferes with their work.
+Models used include: Logistic regression, decison tree classifier, and random forest classifier.
+All models were assessed for precision, recall, and accuracy using confusion matrix.
+Features of importance were identified based on the Random Forest Model.

 # Comparison of Females vs Males Who Seek Treatment for Poor Mental Health by Age Range - Lauren Phelps